Frequently Asked Questions

 past performances.
 However, point systems tend to have a couple advantages over SG when it comes to evaluating performances and

-careers: 1) they put more weight on winning and high finishes, and 2) they operate at the event-level,
+careers: 1) they put more weight on winning and high finishes, and set a floor for bad play (0 points), and 2) they operate at the event-level,

 whereas SG operates at the round-level.
 (See section 2 of this